sxm-003/resume-parser/README.md

 **1. Data Preparation**

 Begin by converting your annotated NER JSON data into spaCy's efficient DocBin format.
-Use the provided spacy\_conversion.py script for this purpose:
+Use the provided spacy_conversion.py program and insert training data in ./Data_batch or update the filepath in the spacy_conversion.py.
+Run:

 ```

-python spacy\_conversion.py --input your\_ner\_data.json --output Data\_batch/train\_data.spacy
+spacy_conversion.py

 ```